 He was dyslexic.
 On one hand, he spoke and wrote with great difficulty.
 Memorizing stuff was a nightmare.
 He did poorly with the symbolic language of mathematics.
 But, on the other hand, he was gifted with an expanded ability to visualize — to see things whole.

 He went on to become the first person to invent electric motor and dynamo.
 He also discovered a number of new organic compounds, including benzene, and was the first to liquefy a permanent gas.

 A centre of excellence is, by definition, a place where second class people may perform first class work.

 Galileo Galilei (15 February 1564 – 8 January 1642 ) was an Italian natural philosopher, astronomer, and mathematician who made fundamental contributions to the sciences of motion, astronomy, and strength of materials and to the development of the scientific method.

 Two major incidents responsible for this decision – One was his first observation that a chandelier despite swinging in large and small arcs took almost the same time to return to the first position.
-Other one was a lecture of geometry which he accidentally attended clarifying his mind of his future prospects.
+Another one was a lecture of geometry which he accidentally attended clarifying the mind of his future prospects.
 He is known as the Father of Modern Science.

 Galileo Galilei, Italian Mathematician & Inventor

 We cannot teach people anything; we can only help them discover it within themselves.